PBLA Background

 Rating scale | A set of categories (e.g., Not at all, Somewhat, Often, Always) designed to elicit information about a quantitative or a qualitative attribute.
 In the social sciences, common examples are the Likert scale and the 1 to 10 scale, in which a person selects the number that is considered to reflect the perceived quality of something. |

-Realia | Refers to real materials: that is, materials not made specifically for ESL students, such as library card forms, prescription labels, school notices, hydro bills, flyers, catalogues, recipes, and traffic signs |
+Realia | Refers to real materials: that is, materials not made specifically for ESL students, such as library card forms, prescription labels, school notices, hydro bills, flyers, catalogues, recipes, and traffic signs. |

-Reliability | The degree to which an assessment yields consistent results |
+Reliability | The degree to which an assessment yields consistent results. |

-Register | A specific application of a genre: for example, a report is a genre; a weather report is a register |
+Register | A specific application of a genre: for example, a report is a genre; a weather report is a register. |

-Rubric | A fixed scale with specific performance characteristics arranged in levels (0-3 correct, 4-7 correct, 8-11 correct, etc.) that describe each score in a range for a particular outcome |
+Rubric | A fixed scale with specific performance characteristics arranged in levels (0-3 correct, 4-7 correct, 8-11 correct, etc.) that describe each score in a range for a particular outcome. |

 Scale | An assessment tool that involves marking on a continuum.
 Each of two end points is assigned a meaning, and performance is rated in relation to the extremes. |

-Self-Assessment | Checking one’s own performance: that is, what one can do and how well one’s abilities align with a specific standard or set of criteria |
+Self-Assessment | Checking one’s own performance: that is, what one can do and how well one’s abilities align with a specific standard or set of criteria. |

-Skill-Building Activities | Learning activities focused on developing accuracy of form and use of a specific, discrete aspect of language use |
+Skill-Building Activities | Learning activities focused on developing accuracy of form and use of a specific, discrete aspect of language use. |

-SMART Goals | Goals that are specific, measureable, achievable, relevant and time-bound |
+SMART Goals | Goals that are specific, measurable, achievable, relevant and time-bound. |

 Social Situation | The context in which communication occurs, such as workplace, library, medical clinic, or school.
 The expectations and conventions of a particular social situation inform communication choices. |